Éric Barone

-Éric Barone (born 4 November 1960 in Oyonnax, France) is a French sportsman.
-He holds the world speed record for bicycle, on both snow and gravel.
-On snow, his speed record is 227.720 km/h achieved on 18 March 2017, on the speed snow track at Vars, France while on gravel his speed record is 172 km/h, achieved at the Cerro Negro volcano, in Nicaragua.
+Éric Barone (born 4 November 1960 in Oyonnax, France) is a French cyclist.
+He holds the world downhill speed record for bicycle, on both snow and gravel.
+On snow, his downhill speed record is 227.720 km/h achieved on 18 March 2017, on the speed snow track at Vars, France while on gravel his downhill speed record is 172 km/h, achieved at the Cerro Negro volcano, in Nicaragua.
 His French nickname is "Baron Rouge", which means Red Baron.